danielfalk/smart-open.nvim/README.md

 - "Frecency" - how frequently the file has been opened, with a bias toward recent opens.
 (See notes on frecency)
 - Whether the file is anywhere under the current working directory.
 This is especially useful if using an extension that cd's to your project's top-level directory.

 This ranking algorithm is self-tuning.
 Over time, the weights of the factors above will be adjusted based upon your interaction with it.
 The tuning process is especially sensitive to selecting a suggestion that is not at the top.
-Weights will be adjusted relative to the suggestions that were not selected.
+Weights will be adjusted relative to the higher-ranked suggestions that were not selected.

 Calculating and tuning all these factors might sound slow, but this is not the case.
 Results return quickly and the impact of these calculations are optimized to be negligible.

 # Notes

-- File names are sometimes intentionally expanded
+- In certain cases, both the parent directory as well as the filename are treated as the "file name".
+This is because for some file structures, the filename itself isn't informative.
+For example, if your JavaScript project uses the convention of `directoryName/index.js` throughout, then searching for "index" isn't going to be very useful.
+As a result, we treat `index.js` and `init.lua` as special cases, and treat `parentDirectory/filename` as though it were the filename.
 - Search text matching uses the fzy algorithm.
 If telescope-fzy-native is installed, it will be used.
-- Determining how close two files' directories are is just a function of how many directories the tow files have in common.
+- Determining how close two files' directories are is just a function of how many directories the two files have in common.
 This means that for any pair of files in the same directory, the score is more significant the deeper that directory is.
 - Frecency controls how long a given file is preserved in history.
 While it can be replenished by opening that file, this value otherwise dwindles over time.
 When the value is fully depleted, the file can be cleared from the history, improving performance and disk usage.
 Frecency uses an implementation of Mozilla's [Frecency algorithm](https://developer.mozilla.org/en-US/docs/Mozilla/Tech/Places/Frecency_algorithm) (used in [Firefox's address bar](https://support.mozilla.org/en-US/kb/address-bar-autocomplete-firefox)).

 # Acknowledgements